Analysis of On-policy Policy Gradient Methods under the Distribution Mismatch: Main results

 \textbf{Tabular softmax parameterization}: The tabular softmax policies characterize the probability of selecting a state-action $(s,a)$ by $\pi_\theta(a \, | \, s) = \frac{\exp \left(\theta_{s, a}\right)}{\sum_{a^{\prime} \in \mathcal{A}} \exp \left(\theta_{s, a^{\prime}}\right)}$.
 Its biased gradient is then given by

-where $A^\pi(s,a)$ is the advantage function under policy $\pi$.
-We establish that with tabular softmax parameterizations, biased policy gradient methods can still attain asymptotic global convergence, just as the behavior of the exact gradient studied in~\cite{AA-SK-GM:2021}. \begin{theorem}[Global convergence] For the tabular softmax paremeterization, by following iterates $\theta_t$ of the biased PG method in~\eqref{eq:biasedPG} with stepsize $\eta \leq \frac{(1-\gamma)^2}{8}$, $\pi_{\theta_t}$ converges asymptotically to an optimal solution $\pi_*$. \end{theorem}
+where $A^\pi(s,a) = Q^\pi(s,a) - V^\pi(s)$ is the advantage function under policy $\pi$.
+We establish that with tabular softmax parameterizations, biased policy gradient methods can still attain asymptotic global convergence, just as the exact gradient studied in~\cite{AA-SK-GM:2021}. \begin{theorem}[Global convergence] For the tabular softmax paremeterization, by following iterates $\theta_t$ of the biased policy gradient method in~\eqref{eq:biasedPG} with a constant stepsize $\eta \leq \frac{(1-\gamma)^2}{8}$, $\pi_{\theta_t}$ converges asymptotically to an optimal solution $\pi_*$. \end{theorem}

-Results in~\cref{thm:domination} and \cref{thm:softmax} illustrate that even in the presence of the distribution mismatch, biased gradients still retain key theoretical guarantees for global convergence in tabular policy settings.
-This insight sets the stage for extending the analysis to more complex parameterizations and underscores the practical robustness of biased policy gradient methods. \begin{remark}[Convergence under general parameterizations] In fact, global optimality is not limited to the tabular parameterization where all possible policies can be represented.
+Results in~\cref{thm:domination} and \cref{thm:softmax} illustrate that even in the presence of the distribution mismatch, biased gradients still retain key theoretical guarantees in tabular policy settings.
+This insight sets the stage for extending the analysis to more complex parameterizations and underscores the practical robustness of biased policy gradient methods. \begin{remark}[Convergence under general parameterizations] Global optimality is not limited to the tabular parameterization where all possible policies can be represented.
 In some problems, although the parameterization has limited representation capabilities, the biased gradient methods can still achieve global optimality in the policy class that is representable.
 Interestingly, the biased gradient may even demonstrate faster convergence compared to the exact unbiased gradient.
 An illustrative example is provided in Appendix \ref{example:biased}. \end{remark}